KashaGlobal/docs/source/includes/_etl.md

 # For the PHP ETL navigate to the following directory
 cd /home/ubuntu/data_warehouse/php/kasha-etl-rds

-# in this directory, the command `php artisan` will present you with a list of options
+# in this directory, for a list of options, type
+php artisan

 # to call the Woocommerce orders ETL, call
 php artisan etl:wc:orders <country> <start_date>
 # where <country> and <start_date> are parameters to specify for which country (kenya or rwanda, mandatory argument),